seacvs/TribalChallenge/README.md

   UI Automation
 I created the automated test scripts in Cypress,

-You need to have installed cypress and typescript:
+You need to have installed cypress and typescript
   You can install them with these commands:

-    npm install cypress
+    cypress: 'npm install cypress'
-    npm install typescript
+    typescript: 'npm install typescript'

 1. Run to create the package.json at project folder npm init -y